Robust and scalable rf spectroscopy in first-order magnetic sensitive states at second-long coherence time: Introduction

 In trapped ions, decoherence-free entangled states have been used to suppress the influence of magnetic field noise~\cite{Roos2006designer,Kielpinski2001decoherence}, e.g., to test local Lorentz-invariance (LLI) with up to four entangled Ca$^{+}$ ions~\cite{Megidish2019} and to measure isotope shifts at the level of 10\,mHz in a pair of Sr$^{+}$ ions~\cite{Manovitz2019}.
 In states with finite lifetime, entangled states decohere faster than non-entangled ones, which may limit the interrogation time~\cite{Megidish2019}.
-Another approach to protect the quantum system from magnetic field noise relies on spin-echo-like radio-frequency (rf) composite pulse sequences to dynamically decoupling the quantum state from magnetic field noise and retain coherence~\cite{Viola1998,Viola1999}.
-Such sequences have been used to demonstrate record-long coherence times of on the order of one hour.
-There, about 2500 rephasing pulses are applied to a spin-$1/2$ system in an environment enclosed by a $\mu$-metal shield and permanent magnets~\cite{Wang2021}.
-Ongoing efforts are being made to extend this method to states with higher angular momentum.
-A proof-of-principle implementation of a generalized spin-echo (GSE) Ramsey sequence in a state with higher angular momentum was demonstrated in the six-level $^2D_{5/2}$ state in Sr$^{+}$, but only up to 30\,ms with 110 rephasing pulses~\cite{Shaniv2018}.
+On the other side, for states with extremely long lifetime as in ytterbium ~\cite{Lange2021}, the slow excitation rate leads to a decoherence of the entangled states already in the preparation stage.
+Another approach to protect the quantum system from magnetic field noise was invented by the nuclear magnetic resonance (NMR) community where clever spin-echo like sequences have been invented to decouple the quantum system from noise~\cite{Hahn1950spin,Slichter2013principles}.
+In the atomic physics community, this method has been adopted and pulsed electromagnetic fields are used to engineer a robust system~\cite{Viola1998,Viola1999,Wang2021}.
+A proof-of-principle implementation of a generalized spin-echo (GSE) Ramsey sequence in the $^2D_{5/2}$ state in Sr$^{+}$, to reach coherence times of up to 30\,ms with 110 rephasing pulses~\cite{Shaniv2018}.
 These high angular momentum states are more sensitive to pulse errors, and, therefore, robust pulse sequences are required to extend the coherence time~\cite{Genov2017,Khodjasteh2005,Souza2011,Cai2012,Kabytayev2014}.
-The universal rotation (UR) scheme has been presented as a promising candidate.
-It was demonstrated in a Pr$^{3+}$:Y$_{2}$SiO$_{5}$ crystal, where coherence between two inhomogeneously broadened hyperfine levels are read-out by electromagnetically induced transparency.
-In this measurement, a total of 120 $\pi$-pulses were implemented to obtain a coherent data storage time of 6\,ms.